Colin Maclachlan is a former SAS soldier.

 He was involved in some of the most high profile and daring SAS missions in recent time.

-Only a handful of men have been involved in hostage negotiations, hostage rescue and been a hostage themselves and Colin is one of them.
+Only a handful of men have been involved in hostage negotiations, hostage rescue and been a hostage themselves – Colin is one of them.

-On one mission he waded through swamps in Sierra Leone to hunt down the ‘West Side Boys‘, a guerrilla gang holding 11 British soldiers hostage.
-It was a mission so dangerous they nicknamed it ‘Operation Certain Death’ – it’s real name was Operation Barras.
+On one mission, he waded through swamps in Sierra Leone hunting down the ‘West Side Boys‘, a guerrilla gang holding 11 British soldiers hostage.
+It was a mission so dangerous they nicknamed it ‘Operation Certain Death’ – it’s official name was Operation Barras.

 The SAS teams secured the hostages’ building and neutralised any West Side Boys.

-Maclachlan was also the first sniper on the scene when a hijacked flight with 180 passengers landed at Stansted.
-Sparking a four day stand-off, it was the longest standing hostage siege on UK soil to date.
+Furthermore, Maclachlan was the first sniper on the scene when a hijacked flight with 180 passengers landed at Stansted.
+Sparking a four day stand-off, it was the longest standing hostage siege in the UK to date.